Do you want to display your popup based on a targeted post's or content's specific element?

 With Popupsmart, you can specify and set up an HTML condition for a popup in a matter of minutes.

-Setting Up HTML Condition in a Specific Page
+Setting Up HTML Condition on a Specific Page

-4. Paste the HTML you copied to "CSS Selector" and determine the "Query type".
+3. Paste the HTML you copied to "CSS Selector" and determine the "Query type".

 What can you do with HTML targeting?

-- Present customized messages with popups in the checkout,
+• Present customized messages with popups at the checkout.

-- Create and display different and multiple popups on pages with the same URL.
-Some pages may have the same URL.
-In such a case, URL targeting may not provide the desired results.
+• Create and display different and multiple popups on pages with the same URL: Some pages may have the same URL.
+In such cases, URL targeting may not provide the desired results.
 You can set up HTML targeting not to annoy visitors with irrelevant messages.